nuckle/reddit-mobile-chat-fix/README.md

 ## Permissions

-- `scripting`: For JavaScript code injection.
-Also Reddit chat uses shadow DOM and React a lot, so injection is the only option in this case
 - `storage`: To store user settings
 - `declarativeNetRequest`: Used in ManifestV3 for creating network rules (user-agent spoofer)
 - `webRequest`, `webRequestBlocking`: Used in ManifestV2 for user-agent spoofing